 - Wait for Traeger to come to temp

-- Pop the turkey breast on for 2.5 hours – temp check at 160 degrees
+- Pop the turkey breast on for 2.5 hours – temp check – once the internal temperature reaches 155-160 degrees you can remove it from the grill

 Just a note too about smoked turkey – it may appear a little pink – but it’s because you’ve smoked it!
 As long as it temps to 160-165 when you eat – you’re good!